Ethiopia: 'A sliver of hope for peace' | DW | 28.12.2021

 The Ethiopian government said in a statement released on Twitter that it wouldn't command its forces to further advance into the Tigray region.

-But it warned that the decision could be overturned if "territorial sovereignty" was threatened.
+But it warned that the decision could be overturned if "territorial sovereignty" were threatened.

-Horn of Africa analyst Murithi Mutiga from the International Crisis Group called the TPLF's withdrawal "a sliver of hope" for the eventual end of the civil war, which has been raging in Ethiopia for more than 13 months.
+Horn of Africa analyst Murithi Mutiga from the International Crisis Group called the TPLF's withdrawal "a sliver of hope" for the eventual end of the civil war, which has been raging in Ethiopia for over 13 months.

-But the obstacles to a sustained peace are "formidable," Mutiga said, because of the deep mistrust between the warring parties.
+Because of the deep mistrust between the warring parties, the obstacles to a sustained peace are "formidable," Mutiga told DW in an interview from Nairobi, where he is based.

 The Tigray region and the Amhara region, which borders Tigray to the south, have been embroiled for decades in a dispute over land.